 The filter itself is very high-quality, featuring tons of coatings on the glass, making it more durable and hydrophobic.
 Beefy, heavily notched, matte black brass ring also make mounting and unmounting the filter a breeze.
 And, the 25-year warranty doesn’t hurt either.

-My one criticism of the filter, though, is the fact easy-to-work-with thick ring also causes vignetting issues when you stack a circular polarizer on top of this filter.
+My one criticism of the filter, though, is the fact that the easy-to-work-with thick ring also causes vignetting issues when you stack a circular polarizer on top of it.
 Nothing a little cropping can’t fix, but still.

 Breakthrough Photography 4x ND Filter, Final Thoughts